-In retirement the loss of a regular paycheck means you may need to turn to your investments for income.
-As a diligent saver, you likely have accumulated assets in various types of accounts like a 401(k), Roth IRA, Rollover IRA, taxable brokerage, bank savings, HSA and an annuity, just to name a few.
-At retirement, you may face what can seem like an overwhelming task – determining how to withdraw tax-efficiently from your different accounts to extend the portfolio’s longevity.
-The impact of taxes is just as important to consider now as it was when you were saving for retirement.
+In retirement, the loss of a regular paycheck means you may need to turn to your investments for income, but it isn't as simple as turning into the drive through window at your local bank.
+At retirement, you'll face a potentially overwhelming task - determining how to efficiently withdraw from your different accounts to reduce the impact of taxes, therefore extending your portfolio’s longevity.
+With assets scattered in 401(k)s, IRAs, and other dark corners of your portfolio, building a pre-determined method to guide withdrawals will help minimize your tax burden, allowing your assets to last as long as possible once your bi-weekly paycheck disappears.
+The impact of taxes is just as important to consider now as it was when you started saving for retirement.
 Unfortunately, conventional wisdom regarding which order to draw down your accounts in retirement is fundamentally flawed.
 When followed blindly, it could potentially deduct years from the life of your portfolio.

-The conventional view suggests spending from your taxable accounts first (non-retirement investment accounts, bank savings, etc.), next withdraw from your tax-deferred accounts (Traditional IRAs, 401(k)s, etc.), finally withdraw from your tax-free accounts (Roth IRAs, Roth 401(k)s, etc.) The theory is that you can prolong your portfolio by deferring tax bills as long as possible.
-While this makes some general sense, the flaws are apparent when considering a couple examples.
+The conventional view suggests spending from your taxable accounts first (non-retirement investment accounts, bank savings, etc.), followed by withdrawing from your tax-deferred accounts (Traditional IRAs, 401(k)s, etc.), and finally withdrawing from your tax-free accounts (Roth IRAs, Roth 401(k)s, etc.).
+The theory is that you can prolong your portfolio by deferring tax bills as long as possible.
+While this makes some general sense, the flaws are apparent when considering a couple of examples.

 Tax rates play an important and significant role in decisions regarding portfolio spend order.
 This includes not only income taxes, but rates on dividends, capital gains, estate taxes, as well as taxation of Social Security and Medicare.
 Unfortunately, tax rates are one factor you cannot control.
 You can decide to minimize taxes based on current and expected future tax rates, but keep in mind there are no guarantees as to what the future tax environment will be.